 1. Remote Work Bingo

-This is a straight-up funny take on bingo.
-Instead of numbers, the card has common video call moments: "Someone's pet interrupts," "You hear an echo," "Mute button confusion."
+This is a straightforward, funny spin on bingo.
+Instead of numbers, the card features common moments from video calls: "Someone's pet interrupts," "You hear an echo," "Mute button confusion."

-Here's a breakdown of popular virtual team building games by size, platform, and time:
+Here's a look at popular virtual team building games sorted by group size, platform, and duration:

 | Virtual Team Building Game | Group Size | Platform | Duration | Engagement Level | Best For |